muralimanoharv/material-ai/README.md

 ```

 Once this change is made, the entire application will use your custom SSO provider for all authentication workflows.

 ---

+## 🎨 Customizing the User Interface

+Material AI's front end is designed to be easily customized and white-labeled to meet specific customer requirements.
+You can adjust core application settings and visual themes by modifying two key files.

+### 1. General Application Configuration

+For high-level UI customizations, you can modify the configuration object in the following file:
+`material-ai-frontend/src/assets/config.js`

+This file allows you to easily change key aspects of the user experience.
+A high-level overview of what you can customize includes:

+* **Application Title & Text:** Update the main `title` of the application, the initial `greeting` message on the chat screen, and other default text strings.
+* **AI Model Selection:** Define the list of available AI `models` that users can choose from, including their display names and descriptive taglines.
+* **User Feedback System:** Configure the `feedback` options, such as the categories presented to users when they provide a negative rating.

+### 2. Customizing Themes (Light & Dark Mode)

+To align the application's look and feel with customer branding, you can customize the color palettes in this file:
+`material-ai-frontend/src/assets/themes.js`

+This file defines the `lightPalette` and `darkPalette` used for the application's light and dark modes.
+You can easily change the color values for various UI elements, including:

+* Primary colors (for buttons and accents)
+* Background and paper colors
+* Text colors for different headings and paragraphs

+This allows you to create a completely bespoke visual experience based on customer UX preferences.

+### ✨ Pro Tip: Generating Themes with AI
+Struggling to come up with the perfect color scheme?
+You can **use Gemini to create beautiful color palettes** for the application.

+For example, try a prompt like: *"Create a professional color palette for a web application's light and dark theme.
+The primary color should be a shade of teal."* You can then use the suggested hex codes in your `themes.js` file.

+---
 ## 🐞 Reporting Issues and Feature Requests